Connect with us

 First kit?

-The first kit I ever had bought for me was a kit.
+The first kit I ever had bought for me was a Manchester United kit.
 There is a picture of me in a United kit from when I was six or seven.
 My dad was always trying to get me to support United, but I followed Liverpool.
 My granddad was a big influence and he supported Liverpool.
 I wanted to be like him.
 It has stuck ever since.

 First professional game?

-I came on for against in a 2-0 defeat and I really enjoyed it.
+I came on for Morecambe against Yeovil Town in a 2-0 defeat and I really enjoyed it.
 I was just buzzing to get back and tell everyone I had made my debut.
-I was at as a kid but had a bad knee injury in the year building up to when they picked their scholars and was released.
-I didn't really play until I got to college and I was spotted by Dickie Danson at Morecambe.
+I was at Preston as a kid but had a bad knee injury in the year building up to when they picked their scholars and was released.
+I didn’t really play until I got to college and I was spotted by Dickie Danson at Morecambe.
 I worked my way through the ranks and, after all the hard work, I was just overjoyed to get to the point where I made my debut.
 I had given up on being a footballer, if I am honest.

 First professional goal?